Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Februari 2026 00.15.48 UTC
+- WIB: Kamis, 19 Februari 2026 02.09.22 UTC
-- WITA: Kamis, 19 Februari 2026 01.15.48 UTC
+- WITA: Kamis, 19 Februari 2026 03.09.22 UTC
-- WIT: Kamis, 19 Februari 2026 02.15.48 UTC
+- WIT: Kamis, 19 Februari 2026 04.09.22 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational